+The March 2022 Auxiliary Data imputations mostly follow the methodology used in prior years, with updated data sources to reflect the newest available information.
 The imputations performed can be broken down into two main categories: access to coverage and coverage characteristics.
 The access to coverage category captures whether an employer provides coverage and details about those that do, including employer size (number of employees) and sector (private, Federal, or state/local).
 Coverage characteristics include funding type, plan type, and estimates of retiree and COBRA coverage.
-Starting with the CY 2010 Auxiliary Data, we imputed a variable for actuarial value-the average
+Starting with the CY 2010 Auxiliary Data, we imputed a variable for actuarial value-the average proportion of covered charges paid as benefits by insurance-for active employees with health insurance in their own name.